Graduate Research Assistant Employment Requirements and Compensation

 - The University provides Tuition Remission based on the qualifications of students as candidates for graduate degrees.
 For Graduate Research Assistants, Tuition Remission is applied in part as a direct cost by a special, averaged, fringe benefit rate to Sponsored Projects on which graduate students work.
 The University pays the cost of the remainder of the Tuition Remission.
 Each Graduate Research Assistant is responsible for the cost of tuition not remitted.

-The purpose of this policy is to supplement the University Policy on Graduate Student Employment and Other Graduate Aid, to establish guidelines for employing and compensating graduate students working on Sponsored Projects in compliance with federal laws, regulations, and policies.
+The purpose of this policy is to supplement University Policy 2.22, Graduate Student Employment and Other Student Aid, to establish guidelines for employing and compensating graduate students working on Sponsored Projects in compliance with federal laws, regulations, and policies.

 4. Responsible Conduct of Research